 William Anderson was born to Matthew and Elizabeth Hay (Anderson) McDowell in Lamington, New Jersey, May 15, 1789.
+His elder brother by nine years was John McDowell.
 His parents were born in the American Colonies and were descendants of Presbyterians from Scotland.
 His early education was received at home while fitting studies into a daily schedule that included chores for the family farm.
 Henry Mills of Elizabethtown prepared William to enter the College of New Jersey.
 He began his studies with the junior class and graduated in 1809 with future seminary professors John De Witt (New Brunswick Seminary), and Thomas H. Skinner who would teach in Union Seminary, New York, and become the moderator of the New School General Assembly in 1854.
 A year later he went to live with pastor of the Freehold Church, John Woodhull, to be tutored in theology.
 McDowell enjoyed his time with the family but after a few months he returned to the College of New Jersey to be a tutor while studying theology with the college president, Samuel Stanhope Smith.
 He was taken under care of the Presbytery of New Brunswick but could not continue his education in New Jersey due to reoccurring health problems, so he moved to Savannah hoping the warmer climate would relieve his illness while studying with Henry Kollock, the minister of Independent Presbyterian Church.
 In April 1812, William returned to New Jersey and joined the first class of Princeton Seminary that fall.
 After a few months under the teaching of Princeton’s first professor, Archibald Alexander, he told his brother John about life in the new seminary in a letter dated December 2, 1812.

 I fear you will begin to think, from my long silence, that I have forgotten you; but it is the press of business alone that has prevented my writing.
 From early in the morning until late at night I am constantly engaged; and to be able to write even now, I am under the necessity of being absent from recitation.
 My recitations with the class to Dr. Alexander take up most of my time.
 We recite every day, and our recitations are unusually long and difficult; and to accomplish the object I have in view in spending the winter here—namely, to prepare myself to take license in the spring, I have to apply myself with very great diligence.
 My being clerk also to the Theological Society, which now meets twice each week, adds considerably to the amount of my labor.
 So, you will be able to judge how much I have upon my hands, and will readily forgive me if I should not, during the winter, write as frequently as I have been in the habit of doing.